Event Types Arts & Culture

 Event Details

 Grab a glass of wine and enjoy live music at Hopkins Vineyard!
 There is no admission or cover charge.
-Cheese platters, various snacks, and charcuterie options are available for purchase!
+Cheese platters, various snacks, and charcuterie options are available for purchase.
+We do not allow outside food brought into the winery.
+We are also serving Kent Falls Brewery and Two Roads beers, Litchfield Distillery and SONO1420 Distillery cocktails.

 Time